MARYT-Studio/Engraving/README.md

   - return true if this item is an Axe.

 With these ZenMethods, you can easily determine if an IItemStack in your ZenScript is a certain type of players' equipments.

+## Count the times of `AnvilUpdateEvent` being fired (From v1.5)

+`AnvilUpdateEvent` is fired **_multiple_** times every time player put 2 items on slots of Anvil, rather than **_single_** time.
+Besides, it may be fired **2 or 3** times on each side.
+These two factors make tracking this event difficult.

+Engraving let the **serverside** to count how many times this event is fired in the player's NBT tag to help solving this problem.

+And, every time the player logged in, the counter is cleared.